 Pupils in the Pre School and Reception follow the Early Years Foundation Stage Framework.
 In the Preschool, activities are planned to enable the children to explore and develop their understanding.
 A half termly planner incorporates ideas for the seven areas of learning, daily plans are themed and led by the children's ideas.
-In Reception, learning opportunities are planned around termly topics that incorporate the seven areas of learning are the seven areas of learning.
+In Reception, learning opportunities are planned around termly topics that incorporate the seven areas of learning together with the children's interests and ideas.